phin3has/mailoney/README.md

 ## Acknowledgments

-This project is a modernized rewrite of the original Mailoney by @awhitehatter.
+This project is a modernized rewrite of the original Mailoney by @phin3has.